Iris sibirica: Conservation

 According to IUCN Red List criteria, it is 'Vulnerable' (VU) (in the Czech Republic, Hungary, Ukraine) and it has become 'Extinct' in the Wild (EW) in Slovakia.
 In 2014, it was 'Vulnerable' in the Carpathian part of Slovakia.

 It is considered to be rare and endangered in Poland and not considered threatened in Romania.

-The UK national collection of Siberian Iris is kept by Alun and Jill Whitehead at Aulden Farm, 3 mi south of Leominster in Herefordshire.
+The UK national collection of Siberian irises is kept by Alun and Jill Whitehead at Aulden Farm, 3 mi south of Leominster in Herefordshire.

 Cultivation

 Generally the 28 chromosome hybrids are easier to grow than the Sino-Siberians.